 The Songjiagou North Underground Mine ("Songjiagou Underground") project area lies immediately north of the Songjiagou Gold Mine, within the project's mining license boundary.
-The area underlain by precious metal mineralized vein structures was converted to a five-year, 0.414 sq. km. mining license that was granted on February 18, 2016.
+The area underlain by precious metal mineralized vein structures was converted to a five-year, 0.414 sq. km. mining license that was granted on February 18, 2016 and is valid until February 18, 2031.
 The mining license area covers a continuation of the gold mineralization that is currently being developed in the adjacent Songjiagou Gold Mine.
-Previous sporadic exploration completed by No. 3 Brigade between 2001 and 2013 outlined five discrete mineralized vein structures that comprise a non-compliant National Instrument 43-101 resource found in a Brigade No. 3 report titled "General Exploration Report on the Deep and Peripheral Area in Songjiagou Gold Mine, Muping District, Yantai City, Shandong Province" and filed with the Bureau of Land and Resources of Shandong Province in 2013.

-The Company completed the development of Songjiagou Underground and commenced production in fiscal 2019, with the mining of the initial three of five levels of the underground mine.
-The underground development includes a 2,650 metre access ramp, a main auxiliary shaft, air shafts, and inclined shafts connecting the five levels developed at +49, +9, -40m, -80m and -160 m.
+The Songjiagou North Underground Mine development includes a 2,650 metre access ramp, a main auxiliary shaft, air shafts, and inclined shafts connecting the five levels developed at +49, +9, -40m, -80m and -160 m.
+The Company commenced production at Songjiagou North Underground in October 2019, and for FY2020 mined an average 240 tonnes per day at an average grade of 1.74 g/t.

-SRK Consulting (China) Ltd, continues to work with the Company to update the Company's NI 43-101 Technical Report which will the Songjiagou North underground Mine included in the updated Technical Report.
-The Company expects the Technical Report to be completed in the late fiscal 2020.
+SRK Consulting (China) Ltd, is working with the Company to update the Company's NI 43-101 Technical Report which includes the Songjiagou North underground Mine into the updated Technical Report and will be published following its completion.